Dedicated To Delivering Accountability, Maximizing Compensation And Facilitating Your Recovery

 For NIED, it must be demonstrated that the emotional distress came about due to the provider’s negligent conduct.
 In IIED, it must be shown that the provider’s behavior was outrageous or extreme, and it was intended to cause emotional distress.

-Compensation for Emotional Distress: What Can You Recover?
+Compensation For Emotional Distress: What Can You Recover?

-In medical malpractice cases, it is possible to recover compensation for emotional distress you've suffered due to a provider's negligence.
-The compensation you may receive for emotional distress falls under the umbrella of 'non-economic damages' in Maryland.
-These are intangible harms that don't have a precise dollar value, such as pain and suffering, emotional trauma, and loss of enjoyment of life.
+In medical malpractice cases, it is possible to recover compensation for emotional distress you’ve suffered due to a provider’s negligence.
+The compensation you may receive for emotional distress falls under the umbrella of ‘non economic damages’ in Maryland.
+These are intangible harms that don’t have a precise dollar value, such as pain and suffering, emotional trauma, and loss of enjoyment of life.

-Economic and Non-economic Damages
+Economic And Noneconomic Damages

-Non-economic damages can be more challenging to calculate, given their intangible nature.
+Noneconomic damages can be more challenging to calculate, given their intangible nature.
 However, they are just as real and potentially devastating as physical injuries.
 Emotional distress can disrupt your daily life, strain relationships, impede your ability to work, and dramatically reduce your quality of life.

 Compensation Amounts